ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

 :exclamation: MAKE SURE TO SAVE A COPY OF THIS FILE AFTER EDITING: i.e. 'myconfig (NETWORKNAME).py' :exclamation:

 ## 1. Selecting data to label:
+In the previously mentioned terminal window, type the following:
 ```
 cd /home/alex/Programs/DeepLabCut_new/DeepLabCut
 cd Generating_a_Training_Set